ruial/monitoring-auth-demo/README.md

 docker-compose up
 ```

+Most of the configurations are based on the official documentation for each project.
+Always use HTTPS on the public endpoints for security reasons and to avoid issues with redirects and cookies.
 Check the *docker-compose.yml* file for the URLs used.
 Any subdomain from *localhost.pomerium.io* points to localhost.